ravenleeblack/modern_ide/01_Main_Window/README.md

 ![Simple Window](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/d52c1456-4a2e-4c0d-af76-3c4066110823)

 The window is quite basic, that's perfectly fine, because we're going to refine its visual appeal and functionality step by step.
-Before delving into more complex controls in later lessons, let's start by giving ourselfs some more room to work with.
+Before delving into more complex controls in later lessons, let's start by giving ourself some more room to work with.

 **Maximize the Screen**